ph1ps/swift-async-algorithms/Evolution/NNNN-retry-backoff.md

 - **Maximum**: $`f(n) = min(maximum, g(n))`$ where `g(n)` is the base strategy
 - **Full Jitter**: $`f(n) = random(0, g(n))`$ where `g(n)` is the base strategy
 - **Equal Jitter**: $`f(n) = random(g(n) / 2, g(n))`$ where `g(n)` is the base strategy

+### Case studies

+The most common use cases encountered for recovering from transient failures are either:
+- a system requiring its user to come up with a reasonable duration to let the system cool off
+- a system providing its own duration which the user is supposed to honor to let the system cool off

+Both of these use cases can be implemented using the proposed algorithm, respectively:

 ## Effect on API resilience